Point Reyes: Overview

 The cape protects Drakes Bay on its southern side.
 The headland is largely drained by Drakes Estero.
 Drakes Bay and Drake's Estero are named after English seafarer Sir Francis Drake who possibly hauled his ship, the Golden Hinde, up onto the beach for repairs in June 1579.
 Inverness Ridge runs along the peninsula's northwest-southeast spine, with forested peaks around 430 m.
 West of the ridge, the land flattens out and the vegetation turns to scrub.
-The Mount Vision fire in 1995 burned part of Inverness Ridge.
+The Mount Vision fire in 1995 burned part of Inverness Ridge, as well as the Woodward fire in 2020.

 Point Reyes lends its name to the town of Point Reyes Station.

 The point may once have been known as Lobes Lighthouse by the sailors of clipper ships on the meat trade.
 (Lobes are ridges of slide material commonly referred to in the literature from erosion events and the point is of that shape out to sea.)

 History

 The Coast Miwok

 The contemporary inhabitants of the Point Reyes area at the time of European arrival were the Coast Miwok.
 They left evidence of well over a hundred encampments on the peninsula, with a population estimated to have been nearly 3,000.
 Seasonal hunters and gatherers, they were nourished by fish, clams, mussels, and crab, in addition to the deer, elk, bear, mud hen, geese, and small game they hunted with spears and bows.
 The Coast Miwok utilized a variety of different plants growing at Point Reyes.
 Acorns served as a staple, as they could be stored in dry granaries to provide sustenance when food was less plentiful.